brandondong/POE-LiveSplit-Component/README.md

 2. Extract the zip file and run the LiveSplit application executable
 3. Right click on the timer and select "Edit Splits"
 4. Type "Path of Exile" as the Game Name and click the Activate button below the number of attempts
-5. To disable Auto Splitting or Load Removal, click the Settings button
+5. To disable Auto Splitting or Load Removal, or to configure which zones will result in an automatic split upon entering, click the Settings button

 Note that splits are not automatically created for you when Auto Splitting is enabled as LiveSplit components don't have the ability to do this.
-The Auto Splitter will split on first act zones so if you set up your splits to be A1N, A2N for example, you will move onto your second segment once you enter Southern Forest.
+The Auto Splitter will split on zones you specify so if you set up your splits to be A1N, A2N and configure the component to split on Southern Forest for example, you will move onto your second segment once you enter Act 2.

 ## Additional Setup Instructions for Load Removal
 Follow these additional instructions if you want to use load removal.